 The SSL VPN implementation in Cisco Adaptive Security Appliance (ASA) Software 9.2(.2.4) and earlier does not properly manage session information during creation of a SharePoint handler, which allows remote authenticated users to overwrite arbitrary RAMFS cache files or inject Lua programs, and consequently cause a denial of service (portal outage or system reload), via crafted HTTP requests, aka Bug ID CSCup54208.

-A vulnerability in the web-based management interface of Cisco SD-WAN vManage Software could allow an authenticated, remote attacker to conduct a directory traversal attack and obtain read access to sensitive files on an affected system.
-The vulnerability is due to insufficient validation of HTTP requests.
-An attacker could exploit this vulnerability by sending a crafted HTTP request that contains directory traversal character sequences to an affected system.
-A successful exploit could allow the attacker to write arbitrary files on the affected system.
+A vulnerability in the CryptoService function of Cisco Duo Device Health Application for Windows could allow an authenticated, local attacker with low privileges to conduct directory traversal attacks and overwrite arbitrary files on an affected system.
+This vulnerability is due to insufficient input validation.
+An attacker could exploit this vulnerability by executing a directory traversal attack on an affected host.
+A successful exploit could allow an attacker to use a cryptographic key to overwrite arbitrary files with SYSTEM-level privileges, resulting in a denial of service (DoS) condition or data loss on the affected system.

 Directory traversal vulnerability in the Tools menu in Cisco Emergency Responder 10.5(1.10000.5) allows remote authenticated users to write to arbitrary files via a crafted filename, aka Bug ID CSCuv21781.

-A vulnerability in the web-based interface of Cisco Wireless LAN Controller Software could allow an authenticated, remote attacker to view sensitive information.
-The issue is due to improper sanitization of user-supplied input in HTTP request parameters that describe filenames and pathnames.
+A vulnerability in the web interface of Cisco License Manager software could allow an unauthenticated, remote attacker to download and view files within the application that should be restricted, aka Directory Traversal.
+The issue is due to improper sanitization of user-supplied input in HTTP request parameters that describe filenames.
 An attacker could exploit this vulnerability by using directory traversal techniques to submit a path to a desired file location.
-A successful exploit could allow the attacker to view system files on the targeted device, which may contain sensitive information.
+An exploit could allow the attacker to view application files that may contain sensitive information.
+Cisco Bug IDs: CSCvd83577.

 The Hostscan module in Cisco AnyConnect Secure Mobility Client 4.0(.00051) and earlier allows local users to write to arbitrary files via crafted IPC messages, aka Bug ID CSCus79173.